unfoldingWord/uw-content-validation/src/components/content-check-repo/DesignSpecification.md

-# Design Specification for the Repo Word Count Component
+# Design Specification for the Content Checker Component

 ## Specification using Gitea trees API